RedDot-3ND7355/BnS-Buddy/README.md

 + LokiReborn - For porting bnsdat to C# and adding AuthToken
 + Yevvie - For Icons, Splash art and BnS Buddy Forum images
 + Airix - For providing a battleground fix
++ GunerX - For providing upk numbers for animation toggles

 Requirements: